zaari/build-loop-rust/README.md

 # build-loop-rust

 This is a small script which helps Rust development when an IDE is not used.
+Its behaviour is similar to `cargo watch` command.
-It's run on the same directory where Cargo.toml file is located.
+The script is run on the same directory where Cargo.toml file is located.

 # Features